 City Parks

 The city offers a variety of active and passive use parks that provide an array of picnic, barbecue, playground, and entertainment areas; a 26-acre sports complex that offers lighted tennis courts, Little League fields, a lighted Babe Ruth field, lighted softball, soccer and football fields; an off-leash dog park; and a community garden.
+For walking and nature enthusiasts, there are hiking trails along the Arroyo Grande Creek and James Way Oak Habitat and Wildlife Preserve.

-Some of the parks that are located in Arroyo Grande include:
+City parks located in Arroyo Grande include:

 • Heritage Oak Park